Bishma/blog/content/posts/clip-on-raskog-accessories.md

 **Compatible with the [Skadis Universal Hook Set](https://www.thingiverse.com/thing:2853257)**

 We have several [Ikea Raskog carts](https://www.ikea.com/us/en/p/raskog-utility-cart-white-20382932/) at our house including one I use as an end table.
-This project has been on my todo list longer than I've had a 3D printer.
-It was the second thing I tried to design (the first was a [door knob]({{< ref "posts/garage-lock-handle.md" >}})) and so my [initial attempts](https://twitter.com/Derek_Prints/status/1271936399005020160) weren't great.
+They're very versatile but also not easy to keep organized.
+So this project has been on my todo list longer than I've had a 3D printer.
+In fact it was one of the ideas that convinced me to buy a printer in the first place.
+It was also the second thing I tried to design (the first was a [door knob]({{< ref "posts/garage-lock-handle.md" >}})) and so my [initial attempts](https://twitter.com/Derek_Prints/status/1271936399005020160) weren't great.

-Once I figured out how to make an easy to print hook that would hold firmly onto the cart's trays, it was obvious that I could make a hook that would the same way as the [Skadis Universal Hook Set](https://www.thingiverse.com/thing:2853257).
+Once I figured out how to make an easily printable hook that would hold firmly onto the cart's trays it was obvious that I could make work the same way that the [Skadis Universal Hook Set](https://www.thingiverse.com/thing:2853257) works.
 Like that collection this is easy to print (no supports), easy to assemble with no glue, strong, and stable.
-By spacing my hook posts at intervals of 44.5mm I was also able to make the Switch Holder, USB Cable Holder, Pen Holders, and Hook Row compatible with the Skadis pegboard by using the Universal Hook from that set.
+By spacing my hook posts at intervals of 44.5mm I was also able to make the Switch Holder, USB Cable Holder, Pen Holders, and Hook Row compatible with the [Ikea Skadis pegboard](https://www.ikea.com/us/en/cat/skadis-series-37813/) by swapping the Universal Hook from that set.

 {{< layout/image-squash >}}